Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 Alignment Conservers are held to the highest standard when judging whether their actions are Universally Aligned.

-#### A.1.4.4.0.4.1 - Highest Standard - Facilitators must apply strictest possible requirements of Universal Alignment on ACs [Action Tenet]  <!-- UUID: 8dfd71fc-7ded-4217-8b6a-2bef00f75b55 -->

-In any adjudication involving potential misalignment of Alignment Conservers (ACs), Facilitators are unequivocally directed to apply the strictest and highest standards of Universal Alignment.

-As ACs are held to the most rigorous standards of Universal Alignment, Facilitators should acknowledge evidence of misalignment if such evidence is deemed at least 51% more likely than not to be valid or to substantiate the presented claim.
-Additionally, should the overall weight of the evidence demonstrate a 51% or greater chance that the AC committed a misaligned act, the Facilitator is required to derecognize the AC.

-Given the exceptionally high stakes in cases of potential AC misalignment, Facilitators must prioritize an approach grounded in an abundance of caution, steering away from notions of 'fairness' or 'lenience.'
-Any lapse or misjudgment on the part of an AC cannot be excused based on ignorance of the rules, good intentions, honest mistake or similar factors.
-Maximal accountability for ACs is non-negotiable, a principle underpinned by the indispensable role of ACs as stewards of Universal Alignment.

 #### NR-1 - Systematic Basis Of Adjudication, Fact-Finding And Evidence [Needed Research]  <!-- UUID: 2da58ba2-a172-43bd-b7e7-d3d8e69233bf -->

 **Content**: